MinaChong/FantasyFormulaOne/README.md

 ## User Stories

-- As a user, I want to be able to create a new Fantasy team and add it to a list of teams
+- As a user, I want to be able to create a new Fantasy team and add it to my league
-- As a user, I want to be able to create a new list of teams and add it to a list of leagues
+- As a user, I want to be able to select a team and view a list of drivers on that team
+- As a user, I want to be able to select a team and view its total points and wins
 - As a user, I want to be able to select a team and add a new driver to the team
 - As a user, I want to be able to select a team and remove a driver from the team
-- As a user, I want to be able to select a team and swap one driver on the team for another driver
-- As a user, I want to be able to select a team and view a list of drivers on that team
-- As a user, I want to be able to select a driver and change a given statistic, such as the number of points scored or number of wins
+- As a user, I want to be able to input a race result by entering in drivers' final placements and have every team's points and wins be updated accordingly